Spain's Costa a potential thorn in Brazil's side

 MADRID A World Cup final featuring hosts Brazil and holders Spain is not an unlikely scenario and Diego Costa could find himself playing a starring role for his adopted country against his native one on July 13.

-The Brazil-born forward, who made the final Spain squad despite a series of niggling muscle injuries that have dogged him in recent weeks, raised hackles among his compatriots when he accepted an invitation late last year to play for the world and European champions.
+The Brazil-born forward raised hackles among his compatriots when he accepted an invitation late last year to play for world and European champions Spain.

 Tall, athletic and powerful in the air, he has excellent touch and vision and is a handful for opposition defenders who find it tough to cope with Costa's physical approach, which sometimes pushes the boundaries of fair play.

-He has had a number of battles with some of his new Spain team mates, including centre-back Sergio Ramos, prompting suggestions there may be friction within the squad over his selection.
+He has had a number of battles with some of his new Spain team mates, including center-back Sergio Ramos, prompting suggestions there may be friction within the squad over his selection.

 Coach Vicente Del Bosque has dismissed that out of hand and there was a harmonious atmosphere when Costa made his debut for Spain in a 1-0 friendly victory over Italy in March.